-Venezuela's Guaido urges troops to unite against Maduro, violence breaks out
+Venezuela's Guaido urges troops to unite against Maduro, violence erupts

 Maduro has called Guaido a U.S-backed puppet who seeks to oust him in a coup.
 The government has arrested his top aide, stripped Guaido of his parliamentary immunity and opened multiple probes.
 It has also barred him from leaving the country, a ban Guaido openly violated earlier this year.

-Guaido, in a video on his Twitter account, was accompanied by men in military uniform and opposition politician Leopoldo Lopez, who had been placed under house arrest.
+Guaido, in a video on his Twitter account, was accompanied by men in military uniform and opposition politician Leopoldo Lopez, who had been placed under house arrest in 2017.

-Lopez, seen with Guaido, appeared to have left his home for the first time since being placed under house arrest in 2017, after three years in jail.

-“I have been freed by soldiers on the side of the constitution and President Guaido,” he tweeted.
-All of us have to mobilize.
-It’s time to win our freedom.”

 Reporting by Angus Berwick, Vivian Sequera, Corina Pons, Mayela Armas, Deisy Buitrago, and Luc Cohen in Caracas; Additional reporting by Matt Spetalnick, Patricia Zengerle and Roberta Rampton in Washington; Writing by Alistair Bell; Editing by Peter Graff, Bill Rigby and Jonathan Oatis